Biden signs order on cryptocurrency as its use explodes

 “History has shown that, without adequate safeguards, forms of private money have the potential to pose risks to consumers and the financial system,” said Nellie Liang, undersecretary for domestic finance.

+The price of Bitcoin was up 9.8% at $42,211, according to Coindesk.
+Shares in cryptocurrency exchange Coinbase Global surged 9.3% in midday trading, while online brokerage Robinhood Markets rose 4.5%.

+Riot Blockchain, which focuses on cryptocurrency mining, jumped 11.5%.
+Digital payments platforms also rose.
+PayPal added 4.9% and Block climbed 10.55%.

-Associated Press writers Thalia Beaty in New York and Christopher Rugaber in Washington contributed to this report.
+Associated Press writers Thalia Beaty in New York, Christopher Rugaber in Washington and Alex Veiga in Los Angeles contributed to this report.

 Copyright 2022 The Associated Press.
 All rights reserved.
 This material may not be published, broadcast, rewritten or redistributed without permission.